Is it Safe to Travel Again?

 This COVID-19 passport, now being called “Common Pass,” appears to be part of a bigger plan that could easily come about soon.

 If you feel you need to get away for a while, perhaps a simpler kind of road trip would be in order.
-Save those more exotic international trips or cruises for when this coronavirus pandemic simmers down.
+Save those more exotic international trips or cruises for when this coronavirus scare simmers down.
 Consider perhaps getting in your car and driving someplace beautiful nearby where there’s not a lot of people around.
-While most American national parks are mostly or partly closed, the National Park Service is beginning to open some areas gradually, with special precautions and restrictions to protect visitors, staff and local residents.
+While many American national parks are partly closed, the National Park Service is beginning to open some areas gradually, with special precautions and restrictions for visitors, staff and local residents.